stanfordnlp/dspy/docs/docs/deep-dive/retrieval_models_clients/FalkordbRM.md

 #### `forward(self, query: [str], k: Optional[int] = None) -> dspy.Prediction`

-Search the neo4j vector index for the top `k` passages matching the given query or queries, using embeddings generated via the specified `embedding_model`.
+Search the Falkordb vector index for the top `k` passages matching the given query or queries, using embeddings generated via the specified `embedding_model`.

 **Parameters:**